Bakery to add to cafe on pub site north of York

 A bakery is planned at the site of a former well-known pub north of York.

-Coopland & Son (Scarborough) Ltd has applied to City of York Council to extend an existing café building at the back of the former Four Alls on Malton Road at Sutton-on-Forest.
+Coopland & Son (Scarborough) Ltd has applied to City of York Council to extend an existing café building at the back of the former Four Alls on Malton Road at Stockton-on-the-Forest.

 The development, if approved, would add to the conversion of the empty pub into a café, believed to be a Starbucks.